BDNF, Your Brain, And Pain - How Chemicals In Your Body Can Contribute To Low Back Pain

 Inflammation:

-Inflammation is often a consequence of the immune system’s activation in response to an irritant or loss of homeostatic control due to factors such as stress, obesity, and aging, to trauma or injury.
+Inflammation is often a result our immune systems being activated due to factors such as stress, obesity, and aging, to trauma or injury.

 Stress:

-Prenatal, early life, social, and unpredictable stress are all associated with reduced BDNF expression.
+Prenatal, early life, social, and unpredictable stress are all associated with lower BDNF levels.

 Age:

-Getting older is another factor that has been connected with decreasing levels of BDNF, with hippocampal atrophy (an indicator of Alzheimer’s Disease) being a further complication and influencing factor.
-Low BDNF levels are associated with other age-related neurodegenerative disorders like Parkinson’s disease.
+Getting older is another factor that has been connected with decreasing levels of BDNF.
+Hippocampal atrophy (an indicator of Alzheimer’s Disease) is another complication and influencing factor.
+Low BDNF levels are also associated with other age-related neurodegenerative disorders like Parkinson’s disease.

 Exercise: